CapsCode-Website/blogfiles/general/useful-vs-code-extensions/index.md

 SonarLint is a free IDE extension that lets you fix coding issues before they exist!
 Like a spell checker, SonarLint highlights Bugs and Security Vulnerabilities as you write code, with clear remediation guidance so you can fix them before the code is even committed.
 SonarLint in VS Code supports analysis of C, C++, HTML, Java, JavaScript, PHP, Python and TypeScript.

-This extension is modtly used for get out of Security Vulnerabilities in the code.
+This extension is mostly used for get out of Security Vulnerabilities in the code.

 ![sonarlint](https://raw.githubusercontent.com/CapsCode-Website/blogfiles/master/general/useful-vs-code-extensions/images/sonarlint.JPG?raw=true)

 ## 22. Web Accessibility

-This extension higlights the piece of code which needs to be improves to make it more accessible.
-This extension also give the hint for chaning it.
+This extension highlights the piece of code which needs to be improves to make it more accessible.
+This extension also give the hint for changing it.

 ![web_accessibility](https://raw.githubusercontent.com/CapsCode-Website/blogfiles/master/general/useful-vs-code-extensions/images/web_accessibility.JPG?raw=true)